Venafi/vault-pki-backend-venafi/README.md

     echo 'plugin_directory = "/etc/vault/vault_plugins"' > vault-config.hcl
     ```

+    **NOTE**: Vault does not allow the plugin directory to be a symlink and will respond with an error[:bookmark:](https://groups.google.com/forum/#!topic/vault-tool/IVYLA3aH72M).
+This is important if you're running through this on a Macbook because /etc is default symlinked to /private/etc. To prevent the error from occuring, change the `plugin_directory` to a non-symlinked directory (e.g. "/private/etc/vault/vault_plugins").
+If you make this change, keep it in mind as you go through the remaining steps.

 4. Start your Vault (note: if you don't have working configuration you can start it in dev mode):
     ```
     vault server -log-level=debug -dev -config=vault-config.hcl